Fast Verifying Proofs of Propositional Unsatisfiability via Window Shifting: A Proof Checker Based on Window Shifting

 \begin{small} \begin{flushleft} 12mm $ P_i=F \cup \overline{I_i}$ \\ 12mm {\bf for} each $t$ with $ 0<t$ \& $i-\theta < t <i$ {\bf and} $|I_t| \leq \mu$ {\bf do}\\ 20mm {\bf if } $\theta = \infty$ {\bf or} $\exists_{x,y}(\overline{I_t} \setminus \{x,y\}) \subset \emph{BCP} (P_i)$ {\bf then} $P_i \leftarrow P_i \cup \{I_t\}$ \\ \end{flushleft} \end{small} In the above pseudo-code, $\mu$ is set to $\infty$ when $\theta = \infty$, 6 otherwise.
 Clearly, when $\theta = \infty$, the above pseudo-code results in $ P_i=F \cup \{I_1,\ldots,I_{i-1}\} \cup \overline{I_i}$, which corresponds to the slowest mode, but lets nothing escape from the checking net.

 Now we describe the basic idea of the proof check \emph{TreeRat} as follows.
 It first performs RUP verification via the subroutines given above, and then performs RAT verification.
 Let $S=\{I_1,\ldots,I_m\}$) be an inference set.
 In RUP verification, we first use \emph{UnitProbe} to add unit clauses in $S$ verified independently to input formula $F$.
-Then we extract some subsets from $S$.
-Suppose the extracted subset $E=\{I_j,\ldots,I_i\}$. $E$ should satisfy the following condition: (1) The last clause $I_i$ is a unit clause; (2) For any two unit clauses $I_x$ and $I_y$ in $E$, $|x-y|<500$; (3) For the first unit clause $I_k$, $|k-j|=500$.
-We use $E$ to call \emph{SubsetProofCheck}.
-Let $T$ be the set of inferences verified by \emph{SubsetProofCheck}.
-We can add $T$ directly to $F$.
-However, this leads to the explosion of $F$.
-Therefore, we add only clauses of size $\leq 3$ in $T$ to $F$.
-In general, we make two calls to \emph{WindowShiftCheck}.
+Then we make two calls to \emph{WindowShiftCheck}.
 One is to verify each inference on a very small scale.
 The other is to verify each inference in the whole range.
 The first call is done in an approximate way.
-The window size $\theta$ is set to 40000.
+The window size $\theta$ is set to 10000.
 The second call is done in an exact way.
 The window size $\theta$ is set to $\infty$.
 Here is the pseudo-code of \emph{TreeRat}.